aldenparoni/aldenparoni.github.io/essays/design-patterns.md

 One of my favorite games from my childhood that I still play to this day is Super Smash Bros.
 It's a party fighting game for Nintendo consoles where you play as iconic characters throughout video game history and try to knock your opponent(s) out of the screen.
 As a kid I used to play Smash on the GameCube.

+### Stuff to talk about
+- Playing the game more seriously in high school
+- Talk about a friend I used to always lose to but always tried to analyze his play style
+- Relate it to design patterns

 # Super Smash Bros. but it's an analogy for design patterns

 # Compare approaches in code to approaches in Smash